fbpx

 It presents the transnational nature of cybercrime and students explore how national laws, regulations and international treaties help deal with cybercrime in cyberspace.

-This unit prompts students to evaluate the effectiveness of these cyber laws against cybercrime in an attempt to bring cybercriminals to justice.
+This subject prompts students to evaluate the effectiveness of these cyber laws against cybercrime in an attempt to bring cybercriminals to justice.

 Finally, students examine cybersecurity issues and emerging global technologies within a business context through the lens of ethical and legal considerations.